Tender Is the Night: Final draft and publication

 Fitzgerald wrote the final version of Tender Is the Night in 1932 and 1933.
 He salvaged almost everything he had written for the earlier Melarkey draft of the novel, as well as borrowed ideas and phrases from many short stories he had written in the years since completing The Great Gatsby.
-Ultimately, he poured everything he had into Tender—his feelings regarding his wasted talent and self-perceived professional failure; his animosity towards his parents; his marriage to Zelda and her ingravescent mental illness; his infatuation with actress Lois Moran, and Zelda's affair with the French aviator Edouard Jozan.
+Ultimately, he poured everything he had into Tender—his feelings regarding his wasted talent and self-perceived professional failure; his animosity towards his parents; his marriage to Zelda and her mental illness; his infatuation with actress Lois Moran, and Zelda's affair with the French aviator Edouard Jozan.

-Fitzgerald completed the work in Fall 1933, and Scribner's Magazine serialized the novel in four installments between January and April 1934 before its publication on April 12, 1934.
-Although artist Edward Shenton illustrated the serialization, he did not design the book's jacket.
-The jacket was by an unknown artist, and Fitzgerald disliked it.
-The title is taken from the poem "Ode to a Nightingale" by John Keats.
+Fitzgerald finished the work in the autumn of 1933, and it was serialized in Scribner's Magazine over four parts from January to April 1934, leading up to its release on April 12, 1934.
+Although Edward Shenton provided illustrations for the serialization, he wasn't responsible for the book's jacket design, which was done by an unknown artist and not favored by Fitzgerald.
+The title of the novel was inspired by John Keats' poem "Ode to a Nightingale".

 Critical reception

 Fitzgerald deemed the novel to be his masterwork and believed it would eclipse the acclaim of his previous works.
 It was instead met with lukewarm sales and mixed reviews.
 One book review in The New York Times by critic J. Donald Adams was particularly harsh:

-In contrast to the negative review in The New York Times, critic Burke Van Allen hailed the novel as a masterpiece in a April 1934 review in The Brooklyn Daily Eagle:
+In contrast to the negative review in The New York Times, critic Burke Van Allen hailed the novel as a masterpiece in an April 1934 review in The Brooklyn Daily Eagle:

 Three months after its publication, Tender Is the Night had sold only 12,000 copies compared to This Side of Paradise which sold over 50,000 copies.
 Despite a number of positive reviews, a consensus emerged that the novel's Jazz Age setting and subject matter were both outdated and uninteresting to readers.
 The unexpected failure of the novel puzzled Fitzgerald for the remainder of his life.

 Various hypotheses have arisen as to why the novel did not receive a warmer reception upon release.
 Fitzgerald's friend, author Ernest Hemingway, opined that critics had initially only been interested in dissecting its weaknesses, rather than giving due credit to its merits.
 He argued that such overly harsh criticism stemmed from superficial readings of the material and Depression-era America's reaction to Fitzgerald's status as a symbol of Jazz Age excess.
 In his later years, Hemingway re-read the work and remarked that, in retrospect, "Tender Is the Night gets better and better".